djparentx/Dave-s-Retro-Shaders/README.md

 # Dave's Retro Shaders (R36S)

 A RetroArch shader management tool for the R36S, designed for ArkOS and dArkOS, providing an easy, controller-friendly way to apply and manage curated shader presets per system.
+These shaders are custom lightweight versions of shaders already found in Retroarch.
+They have been modified for performance on the rk3326 platform.

 ---